plone/plone.jenkins_server/README.md

 Jenkins Server
 ==============

-Provisioning for a Jenkins CI server for Plone projects.
+Provisioning for a Jenkins CI server with Nginx for Plone projects.

 Requirements
 ------------